Asushi2000/digital_technologies_finalwebpage/md/assignment1.md

-# Welcome to My Page
+# Welcome to My Assignment 1 Page
-<p style="color: green; font-family: Times New Roman; font-size: 16px" >Welcome to my page for the Digital Technologies in the Humanities .
+<p style="color: green; font-family: Times New Roman; font-size: 16px" >Welcome to my assignment 1 page for the Digital Technologies in the Humanities .
+This page is dedicated to the assignment for Digital Technologies in the Humanities to illustrate significant connections between seemingly unaligned fields, which are intercultural studies and digital technologies.
-Here you will get to know about my field of studies and how it relates to digital technologies.
 Scroll down the page to see more information and hopefully it will be interesting content for you!</p>

 ## Table of Content